Porgramming-Hero-web-course/batch-4-assignment-1-mh1k/blog_3.md

 ### 2. instanceof - Type guard

-instanceof type guard checks if an object is an instance of a specified class or constructor function at runtime.
+The instanceof type guard allows you to check if an object is an instance of a specific class.
 It returns a boolean value: true if the object is an instance of the type, and false .

 > [example]
 > Animal class is the parent class and others child class, others extends with parent class.
-> getAnimal function we passed the instance creation as param and in this function we declared a if else condition after that we are checking the animal is instance of which class if it's return true it will move on next step
+> getAnimal function we passed the instance creation as param and in this function we declared a if else condition after that we are checking the animal is instance of which class if it's return true it will move on next step.

   ```